agemooij/riak-scala-client/README.md

 The initial focus is on supporting the Riak HTTP API.
 Protobuf support might be added later but it has a low priority at the moment.

-The riak-scala-client has been tested against [Riak] versions 1.2.x and 1.3.x.
+The riak-scala-client has been tested against [Riak] versions 2.0.2.

 ## Current Limitations